mangohead12/PatrickFPortfolio/_pages/about.md

 ## Straw Bridge Challenge

 The final project for Machine Design was a challenge to design, build and test straw bridges.
 Grades were based on failure load prediction and performance efficiency compared to the class average.
 My group ended up scoring the highest efficiency ever in the class's history with an efficiency of 732%.
-Our success was attributed performing several iterations of simulation to find the most effecient design while building several prototypes to ensure the best build quality.
+Our success came from multiple simulation iterations to refine the design and several prototypes to ensure build quality.

 ![Bridge]({{ '/images/bridge.PNG' | relative_url }}){:.img-fluid}